noahjb/novi_cd_test/instructions/branch1.md

 });
 ```

-Take a minute to "talk" through this bit of code.
-Imagine you had to explain what it does to a five year old child.
-What do you think this line of code does `response.json(todos);`?
+Let's take a minute to walk through this bit of code.
+The function passed to the request handler `app.get(...)` takes two arguments: the `request` object (sent through the HTTP request) and the `response` object (what the server sends back to the requesting agent).
+From the request, we can get information about the user, the data the user has input into the front-end, and many other things.
+The response is an object that we manipulate in the request handler and send back to the requesting agent.

 ###Define `/POST` route
 Next, we create a request handler for the `/POST` route for `/api/todos/`.
 Here we're using the [Mongoose Create](http://mongoosejs.com/docs/models.html) function to create a new document and add it to the database.